-Publi c Participation in Tourism Governance Instances 1 There are no adequately formalized instances of socio-political participation in tourism (e.g., municipal tourism councils, - forums, development agencies, committees, networks and/or associations).
+Publi c Participation in Tourism Governance Instances 1 There are no adequately formalized instances of socio-political participation in tourism (e.g., municipal tourism councils, forums, development agencies, committees, networks and/or associations).
 There are instances of formalized socio-political participation in tourism; however, they only meet 01 or 02 criteria for evaluating effective participation: 1.
-Self-determination: president, members of the board of directors, and executive secretary (or equivalent) defined through an election at a meeting open to local actors and duly formalized; 2.
+Self-determination : president, members of the board of directors, and executive secretary (or equivalent) defined through an election at a meeting open to local actors and duly formalized; 2.
 Organization: collectively defined biannual agenda of meetings.
-Periodic meetings are held, with an agenda and support 2 material sent in advance; 3.
-Involvement : minimum of 75% attendance (per semester) by members/representatives; 4.
-Representativeness : balanced composition between representatives of the government, organized civil society, the tourist trade (entrepreneurs), groups of small entrepreneurs/rural producers, the "S" System, educational institutions, related bodies (environmental, transport, security, health and/or infrastructure), the third sector, and local leaders; 5.
-Deliberation: language accessible to all participants and a clear voting and deliberation structure, with transparent rules democratically accepted in advance by the members.
-AL There are instances of formalized socio-political participation in tourism; however, they comply with 03 or 04 criteria for IC 3 evaluating effective participation listed above.
-POLITICAL 4 There are duly formalized instances of socio-political participation in tourism, which comply with the 05 criteria for DO.
-4 evaluating effective participation listed above.
-Publi ablic Participation in Elections 1 Voter turnout rate below 70%.
-2 Voter turnout rate between 71% and 80%.
-3 Voter turnout rate between 81% and 90%.
+Periodic meetings are held, with an agenda and support 2.
+Organization: conecutery defined oranidat agenda of meetings.
+Feriodic meetings are field, with an agenda and support material sent in advance; 2 3.
+Involvement: minimum of 75% attendance (per semester) by members/representatives; 4.
+Representativeness: balanced composition between representatives of the government, organized civil society, the tourist trade (entrepreneurs), groups of small entrepreneurs/rural producers, the "S" System, educational institutions, related bodies (environmental, transport, security, health and/or infrastructure), the third sector, and local leaders; 5.
+Deliberation : language accessible to all participants and a clear voting and deliberation structure, with transparent rules democratically accepted in advance by the members.
+CA. 3 There are instances of formalized socio-political participation in tourism; however , they comply with 03 or 04 criteria for Ĕ evaluating effective participation listed above.
+POLITICAL 4 There are duly formalized instances of socio-political participation in tourism, which comply with the 05 criteria for evaluating effective participation listed above. Ā Publi Public Participation in Elections 1 Voter turnout rate below 70%.
+3 2 Voter turnout rate between 71% and 80%.
+9 3 Voter turnout rate between 81% and 90%.
 4 Voter turnout rate above 90%.
-Educ ation/Awareness for Responsible Tourism 1 Does not carry out any actions to educate/sensitize tourists and residents about environmental care, respect and 1 appreciation of local (historical-cultural) heritage , and to combat the sexual exploitation of children and adolescents.
-2 It carries out actions to educate/sensitize tourists and residents on one of the three themes (environment, local historical- cultural heritage, or combat the sexual exploitation of children and adolescents).
-3 It carries out actions to educate/sensitize tourists and residents on two of the three themes (environment, local historical- cultural heritage, or combat the sexual exploitation of children and adolescents).
-4 It carries out actions foreseen in the Municipal Program of Education/Awareness of Tourists and Residents on all three themes (environment, local historical-cultural heritage, and combating the sexual exploitation of children and adolescents).
+Educ ation/Awareness for Responsible Tourism 1 Does not carry out any actions to educate/sensitize tourists and residents about environmental care, respect and appreciation of local (historical-cultural) heritage, and to combat the sexual exploitation of children and adolescents.
+2 It carries out actions to educate/sensitize tourists and residents on one of the three themes (environment, local historical- 8 cultural heritage, or combat the sexual exploitation of children and adolescents).
+It carries out actions to educate/sensitize tourists and residents on two of the three themes (environment, local historical- 3 cultural heritage, or combat the sexual exploitation of children and adolescents).
+It carries out actions foreseen in the Municipal Program of Education/Awareness of Tourists and Residents on all three 4 themes (environment, local historical-cultural heritage, and combating the sexual exploitation of children and adolescents).